 A program that utilizes the arts to promote healing is gaining momentum in Muskoka.
-Caroline Butson helps families and their children with autism using creative arts classes as part of the Tree of Life Art Adventures Club for Children with Autism.
+Caroline Butson helps families and their children with autism using creative arts classes as part of the Creative Art Adventures Club for Children with Autism.

 Butson believes that through the arts she has been able to manage many of the challenges children with autism face.
 The art stimulates the brain and calms the nervous system alleviating the effects of autism.

-She started the Creative Arts Adventure Club at the beginning of the year with a trial run of 12 weeks.
+She started the Creative Arts Adventure Club at the beginning of 2014 with a trial run of 12 weeks.
 That proved highly successful, says Butson.

 Children in the new program can range in age from five to 16 and are welcome to join the classes with their families or support workers.
 It is also open to siblings and friends who are not on the autism spectrum.